Etenil/assegai/README.md

     $ composer install

-Once the installation of Assegai is completed, you will have a fully functional MVC framework installed inside your project folder.
+Once the installation of Assegai is completed, you will have a fully functional MVC framework installed inside your project's folder.

 ## Getting started

 There are many possible ways to setup and use the Assegai framework.
-Following sections demonstrates currently the simples setup.
-The recommended setup will follow shortly.
+Following sections demonstrates currently the most simple setup.
+The recommended setup documentation will follow shortly.

 ### Bootstrapping

-You will need to make a bootstrapper, or use the default one for your project.
+You will need to make a bootstrapper or use the default one for your project.
 The framework comes with an example bootstrapper that you can adapt.

 To utilise the default bootstrapper run the following command from within your project’s root folder: